qgis/QGIS-Documentation/docs/user_manual/working_with_ogc/ogc_client_support.rst

       See :ref:`authentication_index` for more details.

    * HTTP :guilabel:`Referer`
+   * :guilabel:`Default Image Format`: Detects the available image formats from the server, allows you to set a preferred one and stores it in the connection settings.
    * :guilabel:`WMS DPI-Mode`: Available options are **all**, **off**, **QGIS**, **UMN** and **GeoServer**
    * :guilabel:`WMTS server-side tile pixel ratio`:  When rendering WMTS layers,